Beautiful Boys

 "Beautiful Boys" is a song written by Yoko Ono that was first released on Ono's and John Lennon's 1980 album Double Fantasy.
-It was later released as the B-side of Lennon's #1 single "Woman."
+It was later released as the B-side of Lennon's number-one single "Woman".

-The first verse of "Beautiful Boys" is directed at Ono and Lennon's young son Sean, culminating in the line "don't be afraid to cry."
-On the album this comes off as a companion piece to Lennon's song "Beautiful Boy (Darling Boy)," which Lennon directed to Sean.
-The second verse is directed at her husband John, with lines such as "your mind has changed the world."
+The first verse of "Beautiful Boys" is directed at Ono and Lennon's young son Sean, culminating in the line "don't be afraid to cry".
+On the album this comes off as a companion piece to Lennon's song "Beautiful Boy (Darling Boy)", which Lennon directed to Sean.
+The second verse is directed at her husband John, with lines such as "your mind has changed the world".
 Finally the last verse is directed at all men and she tells them not to be afraid to "go to hell and back" as they go through life.
-Music critic Johnny Rogan sees this line as encouraging exploration and notes that the last line "don't be afraid to be afraid" serves as a "gentle warning."
+Music critic Johnny Rogan sees this line as encouraging exploration and notes that the last line "don't be afraid to be afraid" serves as a "gentle warning".
 Lennon said of this line:

 I'm not afraid to be afraid, though it's always scary.
 But it's more painful to try not to be yourself.
 People spend a lot of time trying to be someone else.

-The last verse is sung over backward noises and sounds that give the verse an "uneasy atmosphere," according to music lecturers Ben Urish and Ken Bielen.
-Urish and Bielen see the last verse as a response to "Woman," which in their view Lennon directed towards all women.
+The last verse is sung over backward noises and sounds that give the verse an "uneasy atmosphere", according to music lecturers Ben Urish and Ken Bielen.
+Urish and Bielen see the last verse as a response to "Woman", which in their view Lennon directed towards all women.